 - Shifter/Derailleur Adjustment $10 single, $20 both

-Working Bikes fills a specific niche in the Chicago bike shop scene, and encourages folks to check out the other great community bike shops in their neighborhood – like Wheel and Sprocket in Evanston, The Recyclery Collective in Rogers Park, Green Machine in Ravenswood, Uptown Bikes in Uptown, The Bike Lane in Logan Square, Bikes N’ Roses in Belmont Cragin, BFF Bikes in Bucktown, Comrade Cycles and Ciclo Urbano in West Town, Wheel and Sprocket in Oak Park, Small Shop in Bronzeville, Blue City Cycles in Bridgeport, and Blackstone Bicycle Works in Hyde Park.
+Working Bikes fills a specific niche in the Chicago bike shop scene, and encourages folks to check out the other great community bike shops in their neighborhood – like Wheel and Sprocket in Evanston, The Recyclery Collective in Rogers Park, Green Machine in Ravenswood, Uptown Bikes in Uptown, The Bike Lane in Logan Square, Bikes N’ Roses in Belmont Cragin, BFF Bikes in Bucktown, Comrade Cycles and Ciclo Urbano in West Town, Wheel and Sprocket in Oak Park and Evanston, Sanchez Bike Shop in Little Village, Small Shop in Bronzeville, Blue City Cycles in Bridgeport, and Irv’s Bicycle Shop in Pilsen.

 The WORKING BIKES STOREFRONT INSTAGRAM is the best place to find sweet deals on unique finds and cycling essentials.
 Plus, check out stories and highlights from our mechanics and customers.